IPGP/git_class/local_file_access.md

 1. Create a copy of the Chrome shortcut on your desktop and rename it to something like `Chrome (file access)`.
 2. Right-click on the shortcut and choose `Properties`.
-3. Edit the `Target` field by adding `--allow-file-access-from-files index.html` after the double quotes (`"`).
+3. Edit the `Target` field by adding `--allow-file-access-from-files` after the double quotes (`"`).
 4. Close all the Chrome windows and start Chrome through this new shortcut.
 5. Now you can double-click the `index.html` file.